petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/managing-and-organizing-clarity-users.md

         ![Assign a role to the user group.](./managing-and-organizing-clarity-users/images/03.png)

-1. Let's impersonate Jane Newton again to verify what she can access.
+1. Let's impersonate Clara Murphy again to verify what she can access.
     1. Navigate to _Control Panel_ &rarr; _Users and Organizations_.
-    1. Click on the options icon next to Jane Newton and click _Impersonate User_.
+    1. Click on the options icon next to Clara Murphy and click _Impersonate User_.
     1. Notice that she now has access to the product menu to add and edit site pages.
 She also has access to the asset library under the applications menu.

 Well done!
 Now everyone in the marketing user group has the correct permissions on the platform.